the-ahuja-lab/SynGlue/README.md

 ### Inspiration
 Many existing works greatly inspired this project!
 Here is a non-exhaustive list:

-- 📚 [Reinvent4]((https://github.com/MolecularAI/REINVENT4))  molecular design tool for linker design.
+- 📚 [Reinvent4](https://github.com/MolecularAI/REINVENT4) — A molecular design tool for linker design.
-- 📚 [DeepChem]([https://github.com/stanfordnlp/dspy](https://deepchem.readthedocs.io/en/latest/api_reference/models.html)) is a pioneer in writing DL programs in many different ways!
+- 📚 [DeepChem](https://deepchem.readthedocs.io/en/latest/api_reference/models.html) — A pioneer in writing DL programs in many different ways!
 Has been a huge inspiration for us.
-- 📚 [GCoupler]([https://github.com/karpathy/micrograd](https://github.com/the-ahuja-lab/Gcoupler)): an integrative approach combining de novo ligand design, statistical methods, and Graph Neural Networks for rational prediction of high-affinity ligands.
+- 📚 [GCoupler](https://github.com/the-ahuja-lab/Gcoupler) — An integrative approach combining de novo ligand design, statistical methods, and Graph Neural Networks for rational prediction of high-affinity ligands.

 -----------------------